Best Rehearsal Spaces in Los Angeles (2026 Guide)

 Swing House StudiosPERMANENTLY CLOSED

 Swing House Studios (most recently operating as Champion Site + Sound at 3229 Casitas Ave, Atwater Village) permanently closed by January 2026.
-The facility was founded in 1994 and was one of LA's top professional rehearsal and tour production venues, hosting Red Hot Chili Peppers, Green Day, and Rage Against the Machine.
+The facility was founded in 1994 and was one of LA's top professional rehearsal and tour production venues.
 Read more about LA's rehearsal space closures →

 4. Mates Rehearsal Studios